Jerc007/Hardware_Evaluation_Environment/README.md

 The additional files are intermediate-step files, generated during the procedures of error evaluation and classification.

-If the profiling, fault simulation and error classifications are successful, a general output message must show the following information:
+If the profiling, fault simulation and error classifications are successful, a general output message must show general information of the correct operation of the fault simulation and their execution times (including execution times per each of the three steps), as observed in the following example:

 ```
 total mask list lenght: